geekysatbir/ajrcos-journal-paper/README.md

-# AJRCOS Journal Publication
+# Intrusion Detection - AJRCOS Journal Publication

 ## Publication Details
-This repository contains the research paper published in AJRCOS (Asian Journal of Research in Computer Science) journal.
+This repository contains the research paper on Intrusion Detection published in AJRCOS (Asian Journal of Research in Computer Science) journal.

 ## Publication Information
 - Journal: Asian Journal of Research in Computer Science (AJRCOS)